salehsabit11/Project_250/README.md

 📌 Overview

-Smart Attendance is a digital attendance management system developed for Project 250.
+University Attendance is a digital attendance management system developed for Project 250.
 It is designed to make classroom attendance faster, easier, and more secure by replacing traditional manual attendance with a dynamic QR-code-based attendance system.

 The system has two primary user roles: